psajjan/Languages/AWK/Basics.md

 Assigning a value to an array element is done using:
 <pre>array[index] = value</pre>

+You can remove an individual element of an array using the delete statement:
+<pre>delete array[index]</pre>

+You can delete all the elements of an array with a single statement, by leaving off the subscript in the delete statement.
+<pre>delete array</pre>

 ### Testing if an index exists
 You can find out if an element exists in an array at a certain index with the expression.
 <pre>index in array</pre>